From a Kenyan refugee camp to the World Cup

 Awer Mabil said his crucial sudden-death penalty for Australia was a thank you to the country that took his family in after they fled Sudan.

-The 26-year-old scored Australia's sixth spot kick in a shootout against Peru before watching goalkeeper Andrew Redmayne heroically save the South American's final penalty.
+The 26-year-old scored Australia's sixth spot-kick in a shootout against Peru before watching goalkeeper Andrew Redmayne heroically save the South Americans' final penalty.

-The win in Qatar saw Australia qualify for a fifth straight World Cup and saw Mabil complete a remarkable journey from a Kenyan refugee camp to football's global showpiece.
+The win in Qatar saw Australia qualify for a fifth straight World Cup and Mabil complete a remarkable journey from a Kenyan refugee camp to football's global showpiece.

 "I knew I was going to score.
 It was the only way to say thank you to Australia on behalf of my family," the winger said.